frePPLe/frepple/doc/user-guide/model-reference/suboperations.rst

                                    | When the priority is equal to 0, this alternate is
                                      considered unavailable and it can’t be used for planning.
                                    | Default value is 1.
-effective_start  dateTime          Earliest allowed start date for using this suboperation. effective_end    dateTime          Latest allowed end date for using this suboperation.
+effective_start  dateTime          Earliest allowed end date for using this suboperation. effective_end    dateTime          Latest allowed end date for using this suboperation.
 ================ ================= ===========================================================